windowschips/i3dotfiles/README.md

 ### FAQ
 I don't know how to use your i3 config.

 ^ Press Win+Space and open your favorite text editor.
 Use it to view the i3 config file and see the keybindings.
-If you want, you can change the keybinds also and reset i3 with Win+R. Show off to your friends using the screenshot tool by pressing Win+Shift+S. The screenshot will be copied to clipboard.
+If you want, you can change the keybinds also and reset the desktop (picom, i3, dunst, etc) with Win+R. Show off to your friends using the screenshot tool by pressing Win+Shift+S. The screenshot will be copied to clipboard.

 I changed the names, locations, etc of the directories, now my configs is broken.